VictorLaraL/Django-TDD/README.md

-# Django-Doc-TDD
+# Django-TDD

-All best practice and learning from this example about TDD
+Practice to learn about TDD in Django.